fastify/fastify/docs/Plugins-Guide.md

 Now you will import your utility in every file you need it in.
 (And do not forget that you will probably also need it in your tests).

 Fastify offers you a more elegant and comfortable way to do this, *decorators*.
-Creating a decorator is extremely easy, just use the [`decorate`](Decorators.md) API:
+Creating a decorator is extremely easy, just use the [`decorate`](./Decorators.md) API:
 ```js
 fastify.decorate('util', (a, b) => a + b)
 ```
-Now you can access your utility just by calling `fastify.util` whenever you need it - even inside your test.<br>
+Now you can access your utility just by calling `fastify.util` whenever you need it - even inside your test.

 And here starts the magic; do you remember how just now we were talking about encapsulation?
 Well, using `register` and `decorate` in conjunction enable exactly that, let me show you an example to clarify this:
 ```js
 fastify.register((instance, opts, done) => {